Play Therapy: Play Therapists Impact On Mental Health

 Mental health objectives

 Play therapy is often used to treat symptoms of mental health conditions and achieve optimal growth.
 When a child plays to build life skills, they can express any distressing emotions through a structured and imaginative environment.
-PT is often used for adults experiencing brain injuries or developmental disabilities to allow them a non-verbal or more expressive form of communication.
+Play therapy is often used for adults experiencing brain injuries or developmental disabilities to allow them a non-verbal or more expressive form of communication.

 • Physical or sexual abuse*